heidi-e/Index-builder/README.md

   - A 4th indexing data structure of your choice
 - You can modify the nodes of each of the data structures to include additional data if you'd like.

-- File storage/locations:
+- File Storage/Locations:

-  - **DO NOT EVER PUT THE DATASET IN YOUR REPO.**
-  - Once you've fully implemented your indexing data structures and created a full index, you can store them in a pickle file for use in the experiments.
-This will save you from having to re-index the corpus every time you run an experiment. **Do NOT put the pickle files in your repo.**
+  - None of our datasets are in our repo for the sake of saving storage and time.
+Instead, we stored our indexed one in a pickle file for use in the experiments.
-  - The path to the root folder of the dataset is currently a variable in `assign_01.py`.
+  - Our pickle files are also not in the repo for similar reason.
+The path to the root folder of the dataset is currently a variable in `assign_01.py`.
 You should convert this to a command line argument that can be passed in when running the program.
-    - `-d` or `--dataset` for example.
+    - For example: `-d` or `--dataset`
-  - If you pickle your indexes, you can have a separate command line argument for the path to the pickle files.
+  - We also pickled our indexes, so we have  a separate command line argument for the path to the pickle files.
-    - `-p` or `--pickle` for example.
+    - For example: `-p` or `--pickle`

-- The implementations of the data structures should be consistent with the explanations covered in lecture.

-- Each of the data structures should inherit from a common interface of functionality in `indexer.abstract_index.AbstractIndex`.
-Those for which I've provided a full or partial implementation already do.
+- Each of the data structures inherit from a common interface of functionality in `indexer.abstract_index.AbstractIndex`.

-- Each data structure should conceptually manage an inverted index for the corpus (or a subset of it).
-In this case, the inverted index will map individual words (after they've been preprocessed) to a list of documents in which that word appears.

-- The time needed to construct the index should NOT be included in the searching timing data you collect.

 ### Python Environment